 Well, dear reader, I am glad you ask.
-The Beetle Bomb is a b*stered of a strategy that can be used to really get under the skin of opponents in Hive, and that is because of how it uses it uses the Queen Bee of the opposing player.
+The Beetle Bomb is a resilient strategy that uses the Queen Bee of the opposing player.
 Namely, it sits on top of the Queen Bee and turns it into a Beetle of that colour.
 In order to do that it relies on one line in the rule book.
 The Hive Pocket rules say this:

 A piece with a Beetle on top of it is unable to move and for the purposes of the placing rules on p.1 & 2 [One Hive/Freedom to Move/Unable to Move or Place] the stack takes the colour of the Beetle.

 So, if you are new to the concept of Hive there is one rule you need to know in order to put how awesome that is into context.
 That is awesome because of this rule:

 Pieces may not be place next to a piece of the opponent’s colour.

 You can probably see how those go together now.
 The Beetle is a walking wildcard.
 He can move on top of the Hive, sit on a piece, and then you can place your pieces next to that piece, no matter what colour it is because your Beetle is on top.
 Since you need to surround the Queen Bee – why not change the colour of the Bee so you can move next to it with every single piece?

 So, how is that done?
 Let’s take a look in some detail.
 In best Blue Peter fashion (if you’re from somewhere other than England, you may need to look that up) here are some diagrams I made earlier.

 Your opponent has put their Queen on an outer edge.
 That queen is attached via some form of tile/insect.
 It may be yours or it may be an opponent.